pravintargaryen/cricping/README.md

 ## CRIC PING

-The Custom Cricket Commentary Live Feed Tool written in Node.js and leveraging the power of Fluvio, SQLite3
+Meet Cricping Cricket Commentary Live Feed Application written in Node.js and leveraging the power of Fluvio, SQLite3

+## Screenshot

 ## Installation (WSL OR Linux)